-Symphalangism occurs due to failure of separation of the phalanges and results in the fusion of one phalanx to another within the same digit.
-It may occur as a simple isolated malformation or it may be associated with other deformities of the hands or feet, and it may also occur in numerous congenital syndromes such as Apert’s, Poland and Mobius syndrome.
+Symphalangism occurs due to the failure of separation of the phalanges and results in the fusion of one phalanx to another within the same digit.
+It may occur as a simply isolated malformation or it may be associated with other deformities of the hands or feet, and it may also occur in numerous congenital syndromes such as Apert’s, Poland and Mobius syndrome.

 It is most frequently found in Caucasians, occasionally in Orientals, and hardly ever in blacks.